Contact UsInvestorsCareersMediaScienceContact Us

 • Magnetic Resonance Imaging (MRI) scans use a magnetic field and radio waves to produce detailed pictures of soft tissue that may not show up in an X-ray

 Imaging tests are useful for suggesting if cancer is present, but only a biopsy can provide a definite diagnosis.
-During a biopsy, small pieces of breast tissue are taken so that it can be examined under a microscope by a pathologist for the presence of cancer cells.4
+During a biopsy, small pieces of breast tissue are taken so that it can be examined under a microscope by a pathologist for the presence of cancer cells.5

 • A CT scan (Computerised Tomography) provides a more-detailed x-ray of the body, usually in order to see if cancer has spread to the organs such as the lungs or liver6

 • A PET scan (Positron Emission Tomography) uses a radioactive substance (called a tracer) to look for the potential spread of breast cancer.
-This tracer can help identify areas of cancer that an MRI or CT scan may not show.7
+This tracer can help identify areas of cancer that an MRI or CT scan may not show.8

 How Is Breast Cancer Treated?

-• If the cancer has spread and if so, how far if the cancer cells have certain hormone receptors
+• If the cancer has spread and if so, how far

 • The amount of a protein called HER2 on the cancer cells